Published 2 February 2019, updated 9 July 2019

 Conscious of the burden of long-term lumbar punctures and overall feasibility, this was an important topic to discuss with the patient and family communities.
 “It was clear from the community that the priority is to develop a treatment that could stop or slow the progression of Huntington’s disease, regardless the route of administration or dosing frequency.
 Patients would do whatever is needed to reduce the devastating impact of Huntington’s disease, but if it were possible for a less burdensome drug administration, it would allow for a better quality of life for patients and their families,” Mai-Lise says.

-As a result of these discussions, our Phase III pivotal trial will evaluate the use of both monthly and every-other-month treatment, compared to placebo.
+As a result of these discussions, our Phase III pivotal trial will evaluate the use of both every-other-month and every-four-month treatments, compared to placebo.
 “Though having a three-arm clinical trial introduces additional complexities, it will answer an important question and need of those living with Huntington’s disease,” says Mai-Lise.

 Elevating the patient voice